 - Routes you to an agent

 Without agent involvement, Fiticket’s bot gathers contact information, workout preferences, lead qualification status, and routes you to an agent.

 Agents can use this information to find relevant gyms and programs before calling you, leading to a more personalized, efficient conversation for agents and customers.

 Conversational Marketing FAQs

-Below, we’ve answered the top FAQs about conversational marketing.
+Below, we’ve answered the most commonly asked questions about conversational marketing.